 They are extremely popular in Japan where they have achieved almost cult status.
 There they are grown en masse, in lots of varieties.
-Many are not available in this county.
-Several double forms are now in cultivation.
+Originally they were introduced from Japan by Doctor Von Siebold in the 1800's.
+Many varieties are still not available in this county however many double forms are now in cultivation here.

 As far as propagation goes, then division is the best.
 I have heard that Autumn is the best time but in my opinion you can’t beat early Spring.
 Split them just as the new shoots are popping up.
 It is so easy to just replant straight away… they don’t even know that they have moved.

 So if you fancy a little piece of the orient in your garden then why not try these little gems.

 Below are our most popular.
 For the full range that we have on the website, click here.